The countdown is on: Meta Platforms Inc. (META)

-For the readers interested in the stock health of Meta Platforms Inc. (META).
-It is currently valued at $136.98.
-When the transactions were called off in the previous session, Stock hit the highs of $137.39, after setting-off with the price of $134.97.
-Company’s stock value dipped to $134.835 during the trading on the day.
-When the trading was stopped its value was $136.71.Recently in News on January 5, 2023, Meta to Announce Fourth Quarter and Full Year 2022 Results.
+Meta Platforms Inc. (META) is priced at $139.37 after the most recent trading session.
+At the very opening of the session, the stock price was $135.89 and reached a high price of $139.94, prior to closing the session it reached the value of $136.15.
+The stock touched a low price of $134.61.Recently in News on January 5, 2023, Meta to Announce Fourth Quarter and Full Year 2022 Results.
 Meta Platforms, Inc. (NASDAQ: META) announced today that the company’s fourth quarter and full year 2022 financial results will be released after market close on Wednesday, February 1, 2023.
 You can read further details here

 5 Undervalued Stocks For 2023